Kings of Convenience: History

 In January 2008 the band played concerts in the Northern Norwegian cities of Tromsø, Svolvær and Bodø, and Swedish city Umeå along with a concert in August in Stockholm.
 The band then toured North America, Latin America and Europe, including stops in Boston, New York, Toronto, Detroit; Latin American stops in Mexico, Colombia, Argentina, Peru, Brazil and Chile, where they performed in Santiago with local musician Javiera Mena, who later opened for them in Spain and Portugal.
 European stops include Italy, Switzerland and Spain.
 On some of their American tour stops they appeared with the band Franklin for Short who joined them on stage for a few rousing numbers.

 Their third album, called Declaration of Dependence, was released on 20 October 2009.

 In June 2012, the band performed at the Primavera Sound festivals in both Barcelona and Porto.

-In 2017, Eirik released an album entitled 'Analog Dance Music' with his new band Kommode.
+In 2017, Eirik released an album entitled 'Analog Dance Music' with his other band Kommode.

 In March 2019, Kings of Convenience provided an update regarding their upcoming (fourth) album, stating that "the songs were written and even performed live, but when we tried to record it during 2016/2017 for a mixture of reasons the results just weren’t good enough[, and] by that time I (Erlend) didn’t have anymore energy to pour into it[, ... so] 2018 was a charging battery year, and now we are planning to try again".

 On 30 April 2021, Kings of Convenience released a new song, "Rocky Trail", after 12 years without publishing music as the duo.
-They also announced, through their official social network channels, that their fourth studio album, Peace or Love, is scheduled to be released on 18 June 2021 via EMI.
+They also announced, through their official social network channels, that their fourth studio album, Peace or Love, was released on 18 June 2021 via EMI.

-In connection with the album release, 28th of June 2021 a documentary about the duo was released for the first time, where they talk about the new album, and in general about the unity between them.
-It´s available on Youtube and is made by their good friend Stian Sævig, best known as the bass player in Kakkmaddafakka.